 For a UE configured in transmission mode 9 or 10, UE is not expected to be configured with higher layer parameter eMIMO-Type, and eMIMO-Type is set to ‘CLASS B’, and more than one CSI-RS resource configured, and the number of CSI-RS resource configured with one antenna port is not equal to total number number of CSI-RS resources associated with the CSI process.

 A UE is configured with resource-restricted CSI measurements if the subframe sets and are configured by higher layers.
+A UE can also be configured with resource restricted CSI measurements for dormant serving cells with subframe sets CCSI,0-dormant and CCSI,1-dormant.
+If the UE is configured with resource restricted CSI measurements for dormant serving cells, and in this clause refer to and for activated serving cells, and to CCSI,0-dormant and CCSI,1-dormant for dormant serving cells.